Bellingham Knights Chess Ladder

 - Notation: Writing down moves during a game (chess notation) is optional.

 - Scoring: For each game, a win is 1 point, a draw is .5 points and loss is 0 points.
 If one player has more points after two games, he/she wins the challenge.
 If the score is tied, then a third game will be played.
 If the score is tied after three games, the challenge is a draw.

 - It is the winner's responsibility to email the results (names and scores) to BellinghamChess@comcast.net within three days after the game is completed.
-The chess ladder manager will update the ladder with latest standings on a weekly basis.
+The chess ladder manager will update the ladder with latest standings within 48 hours.

 Moving Up the Ladder:

 - Play lots of challenges to jump ahead of other players or maintain your spot on the ladder.

 - If the lower-ranked player wins, the lower-ranked player takes the higher-ranked player’s spot on the ladder, and the higher-ranked player moves down one spot.

 - If the higher-ranked player wins, there is no change in the players’ rankings.